 What a relief that was … to know my child would

 be safe at home, at school and at church.

 • • •

-Speaking of God’s plan, the support, the classmates that Ace has in their grade 7 class is incredible.
-There are kids in the class that identify the same was as Ace or are in the LGBTQ+ community as well.
-What an amazing support!
+Speaking of God’s plan, the support, the classmates Ace has in their grade 7 class is incredible.
+There are kids in the class that identify the same way as Ace or are in the LGBTQ+ community as well.
+What amazing support!
 God knew this when He created them and knew that this is the class they needed to be in.
 I love that.
-The main teachers that Ace was put with is big on mental health and speaking with kids openly about it.
+The main teachers that Ace was put with are big on mental health and speaking with kids openly about it.

 I think that’s it for now.
 LOL There is so much more to this journey and I will speak to it as it comes to me to do so.